lukesrw/md-data/README.md

 Name is used in order to track and refer to data-over-time from other records, however this relies on the name being unique.
 If the name is not unique this will cause collisions between multiple records, potentially combining their information.

-The `toSQL()` method takes a `unique_depth` argument (default: 0) in order to instruct MDData to force headings less than or equal to that depth to be unique no matter what (at the moment this has the downside of meaning they cannot be referenced).
+The `toSQL()` method takes a `unique_depth` argument (default: 0) in order to instruct MDDatabase to force headings less than or equal to that depth to be unique no matter what (at the moment this has the downside of meaning they cannot be referenced).

 #### Example